adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 ## 2. Because it's easier to build responsive sites

-A common example is elements will be stacked by default and when there is enough room they'll sit beside each other.
+Let's look at a typical responsive module.
+There are two elements which stack on small screens but sit beside each other when there is enough room.

 	<div class="clearfix">
 	  <div></div>
       <div></div>
 	</div>

-When they are stacked, `clearfix` is not only redundant but it's misleading.
+When the elements are stacked, `clearfix` is not only redundant but it's misleading.

-However, Semantic class names enable us to style elements easily through media queries.
-If we need to clear we can do so when it counts within CSS.
+Semantic class names are meaningful all the time.
+If we need to clear, then we can apply those styles within a media query inside the CSS.
+This is not only powerful, but this is where it makes most sense.

 ## 3. Because they are easier to find